Breathing & Meditation

 Intermediate Technique (With Retention)

-Once you are comfortable with the basic technique (after 2-4 weeks of daily practice), add breath retention (Kumbhaka):
+Once the basic technique feels comfortable (after 2 to 4 weeks of daily practice), add breath retention (Kumbhaka):

 The ratio is 1:1:2 (inhale : hold : exhale).
 The longer exhalation activates the parasympathetic nervous system.